Tao Lin

 About Me

-I am a fifth-year PhD student in Computer Science at Harvard University, where I am very fortunate to be advised by Prof. Yiling Chen.
+I obtained my PhD degree in Computer Science from Harvard University, where I am very fortunate to be advised by Yiling Chen.
 My research lies in the intersection between economics and machine learning.
-I have been working on “mechanism design + machine learning” since my undergraduate study at Peking University, working with Prof. Xiaotie Deng.
+I have been working on “mechanism design + machine learning” problems since my undergraduate study at Peking University, working with Xiaotie Deng.
 Recently, I focused more on information design problems, like Bayesian persuasion.
 I also investigate the incentive issues in real-world machine learning systems, such as ad auction platforms and recommender systems.
 From 2023 to 2024, I interned at ByteDance and Google.
 I received the Siebel Scholarship in 2024.

 Contact: tlin@g.harvard.edu